front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 `graphql-tools` has been migrated to its latest version (v6).
 This is a huge improvement for the library: after years of slow developments, the project has been taken over from Apollo by the Guild team.
 Front-Commerce now uses modules from the `@graphql-tools` monorepo, a new and fresh version of this library.
 See https://the-guild.dev/blog/graphql-tools-v6 for more context.

-**You shouldn't worry if using Front-Commerce's GraphQL modules.** However, if using remote schema stitching features, you will have to update your code according to our latest documentation: see [GraphQL Remote schemas](https://developers.front-commerce.com/docs/advanced/graphql/remote-schemas.html) for an updated guide.
+**You shouldn't worry if you are using Front-Commerce's GraphQL modules.** However, if you are using remote schema stitching features, you will have to update your code according to our latest documentation: see [GraphQL Remote schemas](https://developers.front-commerce.com/docs/advanced/graphql/remote-schemas.html) for an updated guide.

 **<abbr title="Too Long; Didn't Read">TL;DR</abbr>:**